 - To fully observe the rules governing exams and assignments regarding resource material, electronic aids, copying, collaborating with others, or engaging in any other behavior that subverts the purpose of the exam or assignment and the directions of the instructor.

-- To turn in work done specifically for the paper or assignment, and not to borrow work either from other students, or from assignments for other courses.
+- To turn in work done specifically for the paper or assignment, and not to borrow work either from other students, or from assignments for other courses, unless approved by the faculty member.

 - To give full and proper credit to sources and references, and to acknowledge the contributions and ideas of others relevant to academic work.